ComplexCity/jsonexplore/Readme.md

 ##What these scripts do
 The purpose of the scripts in this repository is to explore an input JSON file to give insight into its content: its architecture, its fields and their different values.

 The main script is _jsonexplore.py_.
-It explores the given JSON file and build a tree of _Obj_ objects from it thanks to the help of an _ObjBuilder_.
-Then you can render the tree of _Obj_ using a printer.
-Tree printers are avalaible at this time (but it should be esay to couple it with any custom printer):
+It explores the given JSON file and build a tree of _Obj_ objects from it thanks to the _ObjBuilder_.
+Then it renders the tree of _Obj_ using a printer.
+Tree basic printers are avalaible at this time:

--	The _ObjTextPrinter_ will simply output a string describing the tree
+-	The _ObjTextPrinter_ will simply output a string describing the tree, printed on console
--	The _ObjJsonPrinter_ will output a JSON dictionary
+-	The _ObjJsonPrinter_ will output a JSON dictionary, written in the output _obj.json_ file
--	These outputs can be printed on the console or in a file.
-In particular the JSON output can be used as an input for the _ObjHtmlPrinter_ to display a D3.js tree.
+-	The output JSON file can be used as the input of the _ObjHtmlPrinter_ to display a D3.js tree.

 ##The _Obj_ class
 An _Obj_ is created for each key of the given JSON dictionary.

-###Main properties
+###Properties
 -	**name**: the name of the field or "." for root

 -	**path**: the path of the field from root

 -	**level**: the distance from root

-For example:

-The input JSON file:

-	{
-		fieldA: valueA;
-		fieldB: {
-			fieldB1: valueB1;
-			fieldB2: valueB2;
-		}
-		fieldC: [valueC1, valueC2, valueC3]
-	}

-The _Obj_ instance for _FieldB2_ will be like:

--	name: "FieldB2"
--	path: "./fieldB/fieldB2/"
--	level: 2

 -	**type**: the type of its value(s) (e.g. dict, list, unicode, int…)